unamundan/docs/mountainduck/installation/index.md

 Requires *.NET Framework 4.7.2.* If the {download}`.Net Framework installation<https://dotnet.microsoft.com/download/dotnet-framework/net472>` fails, download it manually.

 - Mountain Duck 3.2.0 or later requires *Windows 7, Windows 8.1, Windows 10 (14393)* or later on 64Bit.
-- Mountain DUck 3.0.1 or later requires *Windows 7* or later.
+- Mountain Duck 3.0.1 or later requires *Windows 7* or later.
+- Mountain Duck 5.0.0 or later requires *Windows 10, version 2004* or later.
 ````
 `````